kcartlidge/simple-editor/README.md

 ![screenshot](./screenshot.png)

-*(from example 2 as detailed below)*
+*(from example 1 as detailed below)*

 ## Examples

 There are five example HTML files in the repo:

 - [Example 1](./example-1.html) is a simple out-of-the-box experience
-- [Example 2](./example-2-showing-changing-source.html) has a change event handler that shows the HTML source for the text being edited
+- [Example 2](./example-2-change-event-handlers.html) has change event handlers showing both instant and interval-based activity
 - [Example 3](./example-3-some-buttons-hidden.html) shows how to pass options to hide chosen editor features
 - [Example 4](./example-4-custom-fonts.html) shows how to override the default list of fonts
 - [Example 5](./example-5-no-fixed-width.html) shows the behaviour without a fixed width editor